samagra-comms/docker-deploy/readme.md

 ## Pre-requisites for setting up UCI
 1. Install Docker if not already installed.
 [Click Here](https://docs.docker.com/engine/install/ubuntu/)

+2. Infraa:
+    * 8 CPU Cores
+    * 16 GB RAM
+    * 20 GB Storage
+    * Server Fixed/Static IP
+    * Preffered OS - Linux

-2. Should have decent knowledge of:
+3. Should have decent knowledge of:
-    1. Terminal & its commands
+    * Terminal & its commands
-    2. Docker
+    * Docker
-    3. Server
+    * Server
-    4. Rest apis
+    * Rest apis

-3. Please make sure any of the ports mentioned used in the [file](docker-compose.yml) is not being used via any service on server.
+4. Please make sure all of the ports mentioned used in the [file](docker-compose.yml) are open & are not being used by any other service on server.

 ## Steps to follow